 5. Enlist Support

-I had so much fun with this race that I've decided to run two half-marathons in 2012: one in the spring and one in the fall.
+I had so much fun with this race that I’ve decided to run two half-marathons in 2012: one in the spring and one in the fall.
 But I also set many other goals for myself for 2012, both personally and financially.
 Now I need to take these principles that I learned from 2011 and apply them to my new goals.
 I guess what I really learned in 2011 was that I can push myself pretty hard.
-And I never realized that I had it in me.
+Up to that point, I never realized that I had it in me.

 How hard will you push yourself to achieve your goals in 2012?
 Do you have a plan?
 Let us know in the comments.